-Market success of inventions drives innovation and secures investment towards new developments.
+The market success of inventions drives innovation and secures investment toward new developments.
 This is possible due to technology transfer, the process that allows the transfer of technology and knowledge, such as inventions and scientific discoveries, from one organization or institution to another, enabling the development of new services and purchasable goods.
 How does it work and how can you make it a reality?

 The following steps provide a comprehensive view of the process.

 The first step is to analyze the technology and its fields of application, followed by selecting the adequate transfer method and defining a market strategy for its deployment.
 Finally, agreements for technology exploitation are negotiated.